 Students whose grade point average falls below 2.0 for Master's and Diploma or 3.0 for Doctoral will be placed on academic probation.
 Additionally, students who have not met the attendance requirements may receive academic probation.
-Students on probation have the equivalent of one term at full-time status to lift their GPA to that level.
+Students on probation will have the equivalent of one full-time term credit hours in their program to lift their GPA to that level.
 If they fail to do so, they may be denied matriculation or dismissed from the seminary.
-If dismissed from the seminary, the students will be notified by letter indicating if they are able to seek readmission at a future date.
+If dismissed from the seminary, the students will be notified by letter indicating if they are able to seek re-admission at a future date.